Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Slashes **(/)**

-Avoid using slash as shorthand for **or**.
+Avoid using the slash as shorthand for **or**.
 On rare occasions where you have to use a slash, don't use more than one.
 More often than not, the slashes can be replaced by commas.
 For example, don't say:

 >You can recover any project and get perfect printing / engraving / cutting / carving results at any time.